 Prerequisites: Students looking to explore a career in science, gain valuable research experience, and/or are interested in chemistry are encouraged to apply for this program.
 Students must have completed or be currently enrolled in basic high school chemistry class.
 Applications will be selected based on GPA, science/tech/engineering/math related activities, student response questions, and teacher reference forms.

-Students will contribute to the research group website of Professor Chang Y. Ryu (http://homepages.rpi.edu/~ryuc/research.html).
+Students will contribute to the research group website of Professor Chang Y. Ryu (https://homepages.rpi.edu/~ryuc/).
 Plastic sample analysis results will be summarized and archived on this website to acknowledge their excellent contributions in the program.

 Dr. Chang Y. Ryu is a Professor in the Department of Chemistry and Chemical Biology and is Director of the NYS Center for Polymer Synthesis at Rensselaer.
 He has a Ph.D. in Chemical Engineering from the University of Minnesota and a B.S.,M.S., in Chemical Technology from Seoul National University.
 Upon earning his Ph.D, he served as a postdoctoral researcher at the University of Calirfornia.
 He then went on to join Rensselaer in November of 2000 and later won the NSF CAREER Award in 2005.

-Residential Cost is $1835.
+Residential Cost is $1835.00.
 There is a $425.00 non-refundable deposit required in order to reserve your spot in the program, once the student is academically accepted.
-This cost includes room and board, program materials, residential events and programs, and any academic related materials.
-Check-in will be on Sunday afternoon prior to the start of the program and Check-out will be on Friday at the conclusion of the program.
+This cost includes tuition, program materials, field trips, room and board, and all residential activities.
+Check-in will be on Sunday afternoon prior to the start of the program and Check-out will be on Friday.

 Registration Information: Accepted students should register as soon as possible after admission.
 A link will be provided to you upon your acceptance.